JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/f3d8f2fe76077698edfdfc167746a2b0fa540613/images/Question%205/Segmentation_3.PNG" alt="Segmentation 3" width="800"
 </p>

-For the daily customer count, the average is still the highest at *459* stores, while the high-performing is at *217* and for low-performing is at *220*.
-Indicating that, when it comes to daily customer count in our dataset, it is more on about the average range of values.
+For the daily customer count, the average category remains the highest at ***459*** stores, while the high-performing is at ***217*** and for low-performing is at ***220***.
+Indicating that, when it comes to daily customer count in our dataset, it primarily falls within the average range of values..

 Now, we've finished the fifth set of questions.
 We will now move to the final question, which is *"Optimization"*.